git-pull/tao-of-tmux/manuscript/12-takeaway.md

 tmux' userbase varies in skill level.
 Some readers of this book may have just learned how to use the Prefix key yesterday.
-Others are looking to tweak their configurations and host it in their dot-config on github.
+Others are looking to tweak their configurations and host it in their "dot files" on github.
 There also exists a very clever hacker, who utilizes the advanced scripting capabilities tmux offers to pilot the terminal in ways previously thought impossible.